-- The highways are in excellent condition.
+- Yes.
+The highways in Madeira are in excellent condition.
 Mountain roads have typically good surfaces but they are narrow.

 - Should I drive on the highways or via the mountains?

 - Driving on the highways is faster and simpler.
-In the mountains, you will see more.
+However, by driving In the mountains, you will see more panoramic views.

 - What are the speed limits in Madeira?

 - On the highways, the limit varies between 70 and 90 km/h.
 In the mountains, you can barely drive faster than 40 or 50 km/h.